health power of attorney form health power of attorney form

 What is the difference between a health power of attorney and a living will?

-A health power of attorney appoints someone to make medical decisions on your behalf, while a living will outlines your medical treatment preferences directly, without designating an agent.
+A health power of attorney appoints someone to make medical decisions on your behalf, while a living will outline your medical treatment preferences directly without designating an agent.

 How can a health power of attorney reduce family stress during emergencies?